TABLE OF CONTENTS

-There are several types of health insurance plans available:
+There are three types of insurance plans that you can select.

-When shopping for family insurance plans, you will need to consider the health needs of each family member.
+When shopping for family insurance plans, you’ll need to consider the health needs of each family member.
 Do you or your spouse suffer from a chronic illness that requires a higher level of medical expense?
-Or does one of your children have special health needs?
+Does one of your children have special health needs?
 It’s important to balance individual needs to ensure each person has adequate coverage while minimizing premiums, deductibles, and copays.
 Consider separate policies based on coverage needs.

-Health Insurance Marketplace plans are divided into four tiers: bronze, silver, gold, and platinum.
+Health Insurance Marketplace plans are divided into four tiers: Bronze, Silver, Gold, and Platinum.
 Individual plans are assigned to specific tiers based on premiums, copays, and annual deductibles.
-Bronze plans cost less but have fewer benefits than gold plans.
-Each plan offers the same basic benefits, but the value and coverage level differ according to the tier.
+If you’re looking for cheap health insurance, Bronze plans cost less but have fewer benefits than Gold plans.
+Each plan offers the same basic benefits, but the value and coverage level differ according to the tier:

 All plans offer certain preventive care services, and most provide network discounts even before you meet your deductible.
 Average health insurance premiums in Mississippi have dropped steadily since 2018.

 Mississippi Medicaid provides medical insurance based on your medical needs and income.
-Families with children may qualify for the Children’s Health Insurance Program.
+Families with children may qualify for the Children’s Health Insurance Program (CHIP).